Infertility is the inability of a hetero-couple to achieve pregnancy (conception) after 12 months of unprotected, regular sexual intercourse.

 IVF is a method in which egg cells are fertilized by sperm cells outside the mother’s womb.
 The IVF process begins with follicle suppression, followed by controlled ovarian hyperstimulation to stimulate egg production.
 Once that process is completed, the eggs are aspirated from the follicles and fertilized in a laboratory setting.
 After an incubation period, viable embryos are selected and transferred into the mother’s womb.
-In order to increase the chances of pregnancy, multiple embryos are implanted at a time.
+To increase the chance of pregnancy, multiple embryos are implanted at a time.

 - Gamete Intra-fallopian Transfer (GIFT): The harvested eggs/oocytes are mixed with the prepared sperms suspension, and placed back into the woman’s Fallopian tubes during a single laparoscopy.
 Simple process, physiological & cheap than IVF, but the chances of success are lower than IVF.

 - Zygote Intra-fallopian Transfer (ZIFT): The eggs/oocytes are collected by transvaginal ultrasound-guided ovum retrieval.
-Co-incubation with prepared semen & after fertilization in the laboratory the resulting early embryos or zygotes is placed into the fallopian tubes using a laparoscope.
-However, this requires two interventions and IVF results are equal or better than this process.
+However, this requires two interventions, and IVF results are equal or better than this process.